Tamara-Georgieva/Tamara-Georgieva/README.md

   I'm Tamara from Skopje, Macedonia, a graduate from the Faculty of Computer Science & Engineering in Skopje, with a Bachelor's degree in Application of Information Technologies.<br><br>
     📚 Currently, I'm preparing for the CompTIA Security+ certification <br>
     💻 Constantly working on hands-on cybersecurity projects, always tying to turn knowledge into practical skills. <br>
-    🎵 Coding with music in the background helps me focus and enjoy new challenges.
-Always looking for recommendations! 🎧
 </p>

 <h3 align="center">⬇️ Powered by these technologies ⬇️ </h3>